 If your dog goes bonkers every time the doorbell rings, may I suggest this?

 Over the weekend I picked up a wireless, plug-in doorbell for $15 at Home Depot.
 I bought it because our new house has a funky entrance that forces visitors to enter our small, enclosed porch in order to get to our front door.
 Rather than having strangers half way into the house before they could ring a bell (and startle the pants off of me), we got a wireless doorbell and installed it on the outside of the house.
 This allows people to stand on our front steps and ring the bell – without entering the porch/house – and gives me a second to tell Boogie to go to his room and chill out while I deal with

 Granted, desensitizing dogs to the sound of the regular doorbell and teaching them to stay calm is the way to go about this issue.
+And you can use these battery operated, portable doorbells to do that sort of training.
 But hey – it’s not such a bad thing that the new bell doesn’t register, in their ears, as a doorbell.
 Of course, that will change with time as the dogs make the connection that the ’new sound’ = people at the door.
 In the meantime,we’re working with a clean slate.